Saturday, August 8, 2009

 </html>

-Adding 1px to the textrea makes the text looks nicer than with no padding at all (with 0px padding, the text sticks to the border which is not visually appealing).
-In FireFox we will have 2px padding for the textarea and 2px left and right padding for the textbox but visually speaking it almost looks the same (try to view the code in FireFox).
+Adding 1px to the textrea makes the text look nicer than with no padding at all (with 0px padding, the text sticks to the border which is not visually appealing).
+In FireFox, we will have 2px padding for the textarea and 2px left and right padding for the textbox, but, visually speaking, it almost looks the same (try to view the code in FireFox).

-This code was tested with IE, Safari, Chrome, FireFox and SeaMonkey (which uses the same rendering engine like FF) and it worked perfectly.
-Note that this hack is not perfect, for example Opera will display the textarea 2px wider than the textbox.
-For me I don't care about Opera very much (not so many people use it), besides it's only 2px, so, it's not something that will make your site unusable or something, there could probably be a hack for Opera too but again I'm not interested in Opera, so for me it's not worth the time.
-It probably won't work with other less popular browsers too, I tested it with the ones I care about (2 extra pixels in a not popular browser is not a big deal, I can live with that).
+This code was tested in IE, Safari, Chrome, FireFox and SeaMonkey (which uses the same rendering engine as FF) and worked perfectly.
+Note that this hack is not perfect.
+For example, Opera will display the textarea 2px wider than the textbox.
+For me I don't care about Opera very much (not so many people use it), besides it's only 2px, so, it's not something that will make your site unusable.
+There could probably be a hack for Opera too but again I'm not interested in Opera, so for me it's not worth the time.
+It probably won't work with other less popular browsers too.
+I tested it in the ones I care most about (2 extra pixels in a not popular browser is not a big deal.
+I can live with that).

 In terms of rendering engines (aka layout engines), this will work with Trident based browsers (Internet Explorer), WebKit based browsers (Safari, Google Chrome and other browsers) and Gecko based browsers (FireFox, SeaMonkey and other browsers).